-I produced, directed and wrote a documentary about my family’s restaurant which opened in 1951.
+My documentary about my family’s restaurant was nominated for a 2022 Canadian Screen Award.
 Learn more about it here.

 These six stories are about the lives and relationships of the people in Montreal’s Chinese community.

 A little girl is taunted by bullies at her new elementary school until another new student arrives.
 A teenaged girl fears that a woman from her grandfather’s past is seeking revenge for a broken promise of an arranged marriage.
 A cook finds her destiny in a Chinese movie.
 Four elderly men have a fun filled afternoon when one of them secretly borrows his daughter’s car for the day.
 A newly divorced man reminisces about his childhood and his first heartbreak.
 After his father’s death, a son takes over the family restaurant and uncovers a secret that changes his life.

 Buy it from Kobo.com